 This was the perfect craft to go along with our "April Showers" theme.
 First, I cut the plates in 1/2 and then cut the points along the edge.
 I did this free hand and it isn't perfect, but it doesn't have to be!

-Pre-Cut Tissue Paper Squares, which makes crafts like these super simple.
+Next the kids picked out their favorite colors of tissue papers.
+I have a box of Pre-Cut Tissue Paper Squares, which makes crafts like these super simple.
 Each student got 3 colors of tissue paper and went to town crumpling them up.
 This was the tricky part - having to separate the squares to work with just one at a time, crumpling them not too much and not too little - great fine motor practice!

 Once the umbrellas were dry, each child picked out a pipe cleaner handle and I attached it with hot glue.
 I took their full length pictures with my phone - I just positioned them in front of a blank wall and told them to pretend they were holding an umbrella.
 Then I removed the background of the pictures (see this tutorial for an easy way to do this!) and printed the pictures on cardstock.